lsst-dm/k8s-scripts/SETUP.md

 # k8s-scripts
-# Install of Kubernetes with Flannel on OpenStack
+# Install of Kubernetes with Weave

-The following installs the latesting version of Kubernetes, which at the time of this writing is version 1.9.2
+The following describes how to install Kubernetes.

-Files are available in the http://www.github.com/lsst-dm/k8s-scripts.git
+A pre-install script is available in the http://www.github.com/lsst-dm/k8s-scripts.git

-Including:

-    1.  bin/prepare.sh - install script for first part of the install

 ## On all nodes of the clusters, execute the following: